 180mm F5.6 Caltar II N (Rodenstock Sironar), multicoated, Copal #1, Mint, $250.
 The lens is mounted on a round brass lensboard that bayonets into 2 different lensboards.
 One lensboard fits a 5X7 Toyo Field or a Crown or Speed Grafic.
 The 2nd lensboard is with a 4.375" mounting ring that will fit the view camera lensboard of your choice.
 Both brass lensboards are for #1 shutters.
 See more details about this lensboard system on my VIEW CAMERA LENS ACCESSORIES web page.

 200mm H5.8 Rodenstock Imagon, coated, Compound shutter with PC X-Synch for strobe.
 Complete set of 3 diffusion disks.
 Front and rear caps.
 Speeds 1 second to 1/100 second, Time and Bulb.
 Clean glass.
 Shutter is working very smoothly.
 Multi-bladed diaphragm.
 Properly mounted on Linhof Technika IV/V/VI tan board, with cam made by Linhof for 200mm Imagon.
 This is RARE.
 When my good friend had Linhof make a cam for his Imagon lens they said it was the only one they had made.
 I doubt very much that you will find another.
 The serial number does not match because Linhof took a VI 210mm lens cam and recut it for the 200mm Imagon and over stamped the 210 with 200 and painted it appropriately.
 I have tested the lens on a Technika.
 The focus is accurate.
 The reason no one had ever before had an Imagon lens cammed to a Technika is that one is expected to use the lens visually.
 In actuality, once you are familiar with using an Imagon, you know what degree of softness you want.
 The cam focuses the sharp image formed by the Imagon.
 The soft image is overlaid on top the sharp image.
 This is the way the lens is designed to work.
 This cammed lens works beautifully with a Technika.
 It is best to be able to work fast when photographing people and this allows you to do that.
 If you want to look at the image on the ground glass you can do that.
 If you want to be able to mount the lens on another camera as well, I have extra flanges for 200mm imagons.
 You will find those flanges listed on my VIEW CAMERA LENS ACCESSORIES web page.
-This lens will be packaged with a Master Technika VI outfit to appear soon on my VIEW CAMERAS web page.
+This lens is now packaged with a Master Technika VI outfit on my VIEW CAMERAS web page.

 210mm F4.5 Xenar, coated, barrel with diaphragm.
 Beautiful glass.
 Chrome plated brass barrel.
 Many bladed diaphragm. $180.
 This came in with an 180mm Xenar lens and a Beattie Portronic camera.
 I have parts for this camera on my VIEW CAMERAS web page.
 Those parts are at no charge if purchased along with both Xenars.